 Preparing to Leave the Hospital After Stroke

-Before leaving the hospital after a stroke, there are steps you must take to ensure a safe transition home.
+Before leaving the hospital after a stroke, there are steps you must take to ensure a safe transition home (or to another facility if that is appropriate for you).
 A discharge plan is the best way to accomplish this.

 Some goals of a good discharge plan include:

 - Ensure your loved one has a safe place to live